top of page

 Adopting with Motley Zoo: A Foster-Based Rescue

-The following will help you get a better idea of the Motley Zoo adoption process which is similar to most foster-based rescues- however, is different from that of an animal shelter (although since COVID started, most shelters are now operating this way too).
+The following will help you get a better idea of the Motley Zoo adoption process which is similar to most foster-based rescues.
+However, this is different from that of an animal shelter.

 Click any question below to jump down to the corresponding answer.